• Skip to primary navigation

 • ×

-562 shares
+564 shares

 Jump to Recipe - Print Recipe

 The secret to making an amazing London Fog Tea Drink is the bergamot.
 Earl Grey tea is the main ingredient in the London Fog tea latte.
-Using the best Earl Grey you can find makes a most delicious latte.
+Using the best Earl Grey you can find makes the most delicious latte.

 Earl Grey is the most popular flavored tea in the West.
 I wasn’t always a fan of the international bestseller until I came across an exceptional Earl Grey tea.
-What made this Earl Grey tea so extraordinary?

 Two Secrets to Outstanding Earl Grey Tea

 The distinctive flavor of Earl Grey comes from bergamot oil.
 Bergamot is a Mediterranean citrus fruit.
-The bergamot fruit has a very generous rind prized for its fragrant essential oil by perfumeries and tea blenders.
+The bergamot fruit has a generous rind prized for its fragrant essential oil by perfumeries and tea blenders.
 The black tea used as a base for Earl Grey is a blend and often comes from China, India, or Sri Lanka.

 If the tea is artificially flavored, it will read ‘bergamot flavoring’ or ‘bergamot flavor.’
 It’s definitely not the same as essential bergamot oil.